On this page you can find out about the Northern Ireland Assembly, including:

 The voting system used in Northern Ireland is called the Single Transferable Vote system.

-When you vote in an election for the Northern Ireland Assembly you will be given a ballot paper listing the candidates competing for the six seats in your constituency.
+When you vote in an election for the Northern Ireland Assembly you will be given a ballot paper listing the candidates competing for the five seats in your constituency.
 You should rank these candidates in order of preference – you can rank as many candidates as you like.

 When is it elected?